Agheb/PyRunnerGame/Readme.md

 	# draw the surface centered to the main screen
 	render_thread.blit(my_class.surface, None, True)

-	# tell it to update the whole screen -- use only if the whole screen changed
-	render_thread.refresh_screen(True)
     # tell it to update only the changed parts (way less cpu intensive)
 	render_thread.add_rect_to_update(rects, my_class.surface, None, True)

+	# tell it to update the whole screen -- use only if the whole screen changed!!
+	render_thread.refresh_screen(True)
 ```